katherinedelno/katherinedelno.github.io/tutoring.md

 #### Policies & logistics
 - Billing in 30-minute increments (e.g., 45 minutes = 0.75 hours)
-- For Structured sessions, please allow 24–48 hours for materials prep
+- For structured sessions, please allow 24-48 hours for materials prep
-- Mix Structured and Office Hours as needed
+- Option to mix structured teaching and office hours formats as needed
 - 24-hour cancellation requested (late cancellations/no-shows may be billed a 30-minute minimum)
-- In person (Seattle) or online (Zoom); handouts provided as PDFs
+- Meetings held on Zoom; handouts provided as PDFs

 <br><br>

 #### FAQ
-**What’s the difference between Structured and Office Hours?**
+**What’s the difference between structured teaching and office hours formats?**
 Structured is proactive with prepared materials; Office Hours is reactive and driven by your questions.

 **Do you provide practice and solutions?**
-Yes—Structured includes a targeted practice set with full solutions.
+Yes, structured teaching sessions include a targeted practice set with full solutions.

 **Can I switch formats later?**
-Yes—many students do weekly Structured and add Office Hours before tests.
+Yes, it is fine to start out in one format and adjust formats as needed.
+It is also fine to mix formats in one session (e.g., 30-minutes of structured teaching followed by 30 mimutes of office hours).

 **Do you help with AP exam prep?**
-Yes—mock FRQs, multiple-choice review, timing strategies, and rubric-aligned writing.
+Yes, mock FRQs, multiple-choice review, timing strategies, and rubric-aligned writing will be integrated into structured teaching sessions.

 **Do you work with non-AP statistics?**
-Yes—foundations and honors-level statistics.
+Yes, I can work with any student in statistics!

 <br><br>

-#### About Katherine
-M.S. in Statistics (University of Washington).
-Former TA for introductory statistics and one-on-one mentor in statistical learning.
-Clear explanations, sequenced examples, and guided practice to help students justify reasoning the way AP graders expect.

-<br><br>

-#### Contact & booking
+#### Contact & Booking
-Email: YOUR_EMAIL_HERE
-Phone (optional): YOUR_PHONE_HERE
-Schedule: ADD_CALENDLY_OR_FORM_LINK
+Please send me an email at delnokatherine@gmail.com if you are interested and want to learn more.

 <br><br>